ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/ratio_of_means.md

     is working on.
 * Strata - How the data has been broken into subsets.
     Also know as Imputation Class.
+* Contributor - A member of the sample, identified by a unique identifier.
 * Record - A set of values for each contributor and period
 * Target record - The record currently being imputed for due to its target variable being missing.
 * Target period - The period currently undergoing imputation.
 * Predictive period - The period directly preceeding or succeeding the target period.
+* Responder - A contributor who has responded to the survey within a given period.
-* Matched Pair Contributors - Contributors that have responses for the target variable in both the predictive and target periods.
+* matched Pairs - Responders which are present in both the target and predictive periods.
-* Link - A ratio of the means of the matched pair contributors.
+* Link - A ratio of the means of the matched pairs.

 ## Introduction